sangxiaonian/LiteRT-LM/kotlin/README.md

 The return type of your tool function can be any Kotlin type.
 The result will be converted to a JSON element before being sent back to the model.

--   `List` types are converted to json array.
+-   `List` types are converted to JSON array.
--   `Map` types are converted to json object.
+-   `Map` types are converted to JSON object.
--   Primitive types (`String`, `Number`, `Boolean`) are converted to the corresponding json primitive.
+-   Primitive types (`String`, `Number`, `Boolean`) are converted to the corresponding JSON primitive.
 -   Other types are converted to string with the `toString()` method.

-For structured data, returning `Map` or a data class that will be converted to a json object is recommended.
+For structured data, returning `Map` or a data class that will be converted to a JSON object is recommended.

 #### Registering Tools